In honor of Memorial Day … I’ll reverently spend some good memory time for all those who fought for us.

 Him: Oh, listen.
 They’re playing Kenny G. I love this guy.

-Me thinking: Ok, I’m outta here.
+Me thinking: Ok, I’m outta here (as I plan the bathroom-to-door escape).

 Larry (NYC ’96)